00 / CLI and MCP source control for agents.

 Client`bitter git` — a thin wrapper over native git that stamps provenance at commit time.

-ProvenanceSigned Run-Id / Wake-Id trailers on every agent commit.
-Verified at receive.
+ProvenanceSigned Run-Id / Wake-Id trailers on agent commits, validated before the run is accepted.

 Review unitThe run.
 Commits group automatically across repos; decisions operate on the run.

 VerificationWired to BitterGrid.
-Build, tests, probes attach before accept.
+Build, tests, probes, and deploy receipts attach before accept when the runtime path is connected.

 HostingYour own substrate.
 Sovereign over writes.
 Open over reads.
 Own failure domain.